kmcnally26/phpchain/README.md

-## Puppet module to install phpchain 2.0
+## Puppet module to install phpchain 2.0 on RHEL

-Requires EPEL and puppet modules Apache, MySQL.
+Requires EPEL and puppet modules Apache, MySQL and packages.
+Data goes into heira.

 Create SSL certs.